romanbrancato/CameraXProject/index.md

      //It is suggested to additionally add a seekBar for future zooming purposes, a button to toggle flash, and another for toggling cameras.
 </androidx.constraintlayout.widget.ConstraintLayout>
 ```
-In order to set up MainAcitivity, the following code has been provided by the [Official CameraX CodeLabs](https://developer.android.com/codelabs/camerax-getting-started#0).<br>
+In order to set up MainActivity.kt, the following code has been provided by the [Official CameraX CodeLabs](https://developer.android.com/codelabs/camerax-getting-started#0).<br>
 * This will serve as the foundation for the most basic of camera functionalities.

 Tweak the package name to fit your project name in addition to the button listeners in the onCreate{} block